-We have commenced the second class action in our Get Your Super Back campaign, against AMP.
-The class action alleges that AMP paid too much to related entities for administration services, resulting in excessive fees on members’ superannuation accounts.
+The AMP Super Class Action alleges that AMP paid too much to related entities for administration services, resulting in excessive fees on members’ superannuation accounts.

 The class action also includes claims where member’s funds were held in cash-only investment options and members received interest rates lower than what a reasonable and diligent trustee could have obtained on the open market.